 Before moving to a new office space, it’s a good idea to find out if your business communications lifeline — the location’s business internet service options — are sufficient for your employee count and how the internet will be used.

 How internet service is physically delivered to a building correlates to upload and download speeds.
 That’s why a business owner or executive should be familiar at a high level with the information below.

 Business internet speed is measured in millions or billions of bits per second.
 “Mbps” means one million bits per second.
 “Gbps” means one billion bits per second.

-Here are the per user bandwidth requirements for GoToMeeting, a popular business tool:
+Here are the bandwidth requirements for Google Meet, a popular business tool:

 Watching a 720p YouTube video uses roughly 0.25 Mbps.
-Ten people simultaneously watching a 720p video would require about 25 Mbps.
+So ten people simultaneously watching a 720p video would require about 25 Mbps.

 Business Internet Service Delivery Methods

-There are five main ways that internet service can be physically delivered to a business’s premises.
+There are six main ways internet service can be physically delivered to a business’s premises.
 Upload and download speeds vary based on what a business is willing to pay.
-The top end speed is constrained by the physical capabilities of a given delivery method.

-For decades, data has been carried over traditional copper wire in the form of DSL (Digital Subscriber Loop) service.
-However, because of the type of wiring that carries the signal, DSL is physically limited in speed even under ideal conditions.
-In less than ideal conditions, such as old copper wiring jackets that moisture can penetrate, DSL can become even more limited.
+For decades, data was carried over copper telephone wire in the form of DSL (Digital Subscriber Loop) service.
+However, because of the type of wiring that carries the signal, DSL is physically limited in speed, even under ideal conditions.
+Furthermore, in less-than-ideal conditions, such as old copper wiring jackets that moisture can penetrate, DSL can become even more limited.